 4. Tammy Duckworth

-Okay, this woman is BADASS.
-Excuse the informality, but she is one and it’s part of the reason she is currently my fourth place pick to join the ticket.
 A veteran of the Iraq War, the current Senator from Illinois lost both her legs in the line of duty, becoming the first female double amputee in the war.
-She served in the House from 2013 to 2017, before entering the senate.
+She served in the House from 2013 to 2017, before entering the Senate.
 It is there that she became the first senator to give birth while in office.
 She’s got the fire the Biden campaign needs and would be the only person on either ticket to have military experience.
 Duckworth’s biggest issue is that she’s not progressive and from a heavily blue state.
 In fact, she has openly criticized the progressive movement’s ability to win the midwest.
-However, I cannot imagine there wouldn’t be a certain amount of respect towards this woman that wins at least a few Sanders supporters over.
+However, I can imagine there would be a certain amount of respect towards Duckworth that would win at least a few Sanders supporters over.
 And though not from the Rust Belt, she’s close enough to know how to relate to its voters.
 Born in Thailand, Duckworth would also represent a demographic that is often forgotten in these discussions: Asian Americans.
-Biden is currently grappling with picking a candidate from the black community, who he owes his nomination to, or the latino community, who he has yet to win over.
+Biden is currently grappling with picking a candidate from the Black community, who he owes his nomination to, or the Latino community, who he has yet to win over.
 Perhaps Duckworth can satisfy both by not making Biden choose between the two.